The complete Australian partner visa checklist — onshore 820/801.

 The partner visa subclass 820/801 is a combined onshore application for the spouse or de facto partner of an Australian citizen, permanent resident, or eligible New Zealand citizen.
 You lodge a single application from inside Australia.
 The Department first assesses you against the temporary subclass 820 and, after roughly two years, against the permanent subclass 801.
 If you are outside Australia, the equivalent pathway is the offshore subclass 309/100 — this guide does not cover that pathway.

-This list is the threshold view, not legal interpretation.
-Eligibility nuances — including Schedule 3 criteria, regional-visa waiting periods, and family-violence provisions — should be checked with a registered migration agent.
+The Department of Home Affairs publishes the criteria below.
+Whether you meet them in your circumstances is a question for the Department or a registered migration agent — this list is the threshold view, not legal interpretation.
+Eligibility nuances, including Schedule 3 criteria, regional-visa waiting periods, and family-violence provisions, should be checked with a registered migration agent.

-- You are the spouse or de facto partner of an eligible Australian sponsor.
+- The applicant is the spouse or de facto partner of an eligible Australian sponsor.

-- Your relationship is genuine, continuing, and to the exclusion of all others.
+- The relationship is genuine, continuing, and to the exclusion of all others.

-- For de facto applicants: the relationship has existed for at least 12 months before lodgement, unless an exemption applies (registered relationship, dependent child, or compelling circumstances).
+- For de facto applicants, the Department generally looks for at least 12 months of relationship before lodgement, unless an exemption applies (registered relationship, dependent child, or compelling circumstances).

-- You meet the health and character requirements set by the Department.
+- The health and character requirements set by the Department are met.

-- You have no current visa condition (such as 8503 — No Further Stay) blocking the application unless a waiver is approved.
+- No current visa condition (such as 8503 — No Further Stay) blocks the application unless a waiver is approved.

 ReRooted groups the partner-visa requirements into eight collection categories.
 The four relationship pillars — financial, household, social, and commitment — sit at the centre, wrapped by the eligibility, sponsor, identity, and character categories.